TheMann77/DiffusionLight-Video/README.md

 ```

 Note that Conda is optional.
 However, if you choose not to use Conda, you must manually install CUDA-toolkit and OpenEXR.
 Or you can use singularity container definition files `singularity.def` as we provide.

+If there's an error installing OpenExr: `Building wheel for OpenEXR (pyproject.toml) did not run successfully.`, see [here](https://github.com/DiffusionLight/DiffusionLight/issues/7)

 ## Prediction